-YEAR OBJECTI VES PERFORMANCE INDICATORS TARGETS FOR 2022-2023 2022-2023 work liverse and inclusive k environment that ers staff development.
-Level of staff satisfaction for the diversity and inclusion-related questions in the annual Public Service Employee Survey remains above 85%.
-Above 85% servation of the CDC's anizational culture.
-A new staffing strategy has been developed and is implemented.
-1 new staffing strategy.
+Year Objectives Performance Indicators Targets for 2023-2024 2023-2024 An inclusive work environment that fosters staff development.
+Level of staff satisfaction for the diversity and inclusion-related questions in the annual Public Service Employee Survey.
+Above 85% Preservation of the CDC's organizational culture.
 The CDC has organized three activities that contribute to the preservation of CDC's culture.
-3 activities
+3 activities The CDC continues to advance GBA+ internally and within its programs in accordance with government guidelines.
+GBA+ questions have been added to 2 CDC program guides.